I-am-PUID-0/DMB_Docs/docs/deployment/portainer.md

 3. Choose the shell you wish to run.
 4. Click **Connect**.

-> Great for quick inspection or administrative tasks inside the container.
+!!! note "Great for quick inspection or administrative tasks inside the container."

 ---